 “Mum?” he said.
 “I don’t want to go to school tomorrow.
-I feel badly for those kids.
+I feel bad for those kids.
 They leave at eight and they don’t get home until four.
 When do they have fun?”

 I kissed the top of his messy little noggin and said, “I have an idea.
 Let’s write down the date for today.
 It will be our worst homeschool day ever, and we’ll try to keep it that way.
 Like a contest.”

 “YEAH!” he gushed, and then he asked to play a game with me.
 And so we did.
-In fact, we played three.
+We played three.

 This rotten day went out on a sweet note, thank goodness.

 What about you guys?
 What do you do on bad days?
 Do you call it quits?
 Do you mix it up?
 Do you have any tricks or strategies to share with this rookie homeschooler?
 Please share it here!
 I know we’re in for many more days like this one!